 K.L.
 Carver Elementary School was founded in 1947 on the site is where San Marino High School stands today.
 It opened its doors in 1948 as a K-3 school with two classes at each grade level.
 It is named after Kaufman Lowell Carver, who served as a San Marino School Board member for 19 years, 13 years of which he was president (1932-1945).
 He supervised rehabilitation of the schools after the 1933 earthquake.
 Carver's interest in the community went beyond the schools as he helped establish the Public Library and the Woman's Club.

 Carver PTA was established in 1948 and has grown alongside Carver School to become a crucial partner of the school.
 Without the funds raised by the PTA and the commitment of our volunteers, many enrichment programs that our students currently enjoy would otherwise not be available.
-Currently, Carver PTA funds the Computer Lab Director, three part-time librarians, a part-time art teacher, a part-time nurse, a part-time P.E. aide, and a part-time director for the Curriculum Lab.
-In addition, it funds music education, recorder instruction and a before-school choral program.
+Currently, Carver PTA funds a full-time STEM teacher, three part-time librarians, a part-time art teacher, a part-time music teacher, a part-time health assistant, two additional noon supervisors and one drop-off and pick-up driveway supervisor.
+In addition, it funds music education, recorder instruction, and a before-school choral program.
 Lastly, it funds all family programs, cultural arts programs, and all technology, art, science and library supplies, as well as most of the books in the library.
 During 2004-2006 Carver PTA also undertook a special campus beautification and safety effort, in part funding a new entrance sign, the replacement of the old chain link fence along Huntington Drive with a new decorative iron fence, as well as the paving of the parking lot on San Gabriel Blvd. to complement the completion of all construction at Carver.

 In recognition of the hard work and commitment of our volunteers, in 1975 Carver PTA established the Golden Nugget Award to recognize and honor parents, friends, and teachers who have made an outstanding contribution to the youth of K.L.
 Carver School.
 Additional recognition is given to Carver’s volunteers through the San Marino PTA Council’s Honorary Service Award for exceptional service to the community, as well as through the Mr. Carver Award.

 Another vital organization on the Carver campus is the K.L.
-Carver Enrichment Fund, a goal-based fundraising organization not affiliated to PTA or other entities, whose entire proceeds from paper Scrip and registered families on e-Scrip benefit Carver School.
+Carver Enrichment Fund, a goal-based fundraising organization not affiliated to PTA or other entities, founded by Carver Parents in 1985, whose entire proceeds from Scrip and registered families on e-Scrip benefit Carver School.
 Its work thus far has primarily funded improvement of playground facilities for Carver students, as well as critical equipment for the teachers’ workroom such as the copy machine.